montreal internet

 Detached House or Townhouse

-Check Bell Pure Fibre first for the fastest plans and strongest upload performance.
-If Bell fibre is not at your address, Vidéotron cable is the main alternative.
-For lower prices on cable, look at Fizz or oxio; for lower-priced fibre, check EBOX where available.
+Check Bell Pure Fibre first if you want the fastest speeds and strongest uploads.
+If Bell fibre is not available, Vidéotron cable is usually the main wired option.
+For lower prices, compare EBOX, Fizz, and oxio.

 Condo or Apartment

-Many classic Montreal walk-ups have older copper or coaxial wiring.
-Vidéotron cable usually works.
-Bell may be limited to DSL in some older buildings even if the neighbourhood has fibre.
-Check both providers at your exact address.
+Many classic Montreal walk ups have older copper or coaxial wiring.
+Vidéotron cable usually works, but Bell fibre can vary from building to building.
+Check your exact address and unit number.

 Work From Home

-If you do video calls, upload large files, or use VPN regularly, prioritize upload speed.
-Bell fibre and EBOX fibre usually offer much stronger uploads than cable, with symmetrical speeds on some tiers.
-Vidéotron cable uploads are lower than fibre, although the highest cable tiers may advertise higher uploads where available.
+If you do video calls, upload large files, or use a VPN often, upload speed matters.
+Bell fibre and EBOX fibre usually have stronger uploads than cable.
 Learn more about fibre vs cable differences.

 Montreal Internet Providers: Detailed Reviews